DamienVesper/taro/README.md

 We are always looking for more developers to help us.
 To be a contributor, please contact m0dE in our [Discord](https://discord.gg/XRe8T7K) If you find yourself enjoying working with us, then we should seriously consider working together.

 Taro is completely free and open source under the MIT license.
-Taro Engine was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016.
+It was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016.